Chung Hwa Confucian High School: 1985 New Blocks

+1994 New Blocks

-Completed in 1985, it consists of 9 classrooms and a library.
+Completed in 1994, it consists of 9 classrooms and a library.

-New Block

-Completed in 1994, it consists of 12 classrooms, 2 science labs.

-Canteen and Form 6 Block
+Canteen and Form 6 Blocks

 Completed in 2010, it consists of the new canteen, classrooms, the school's resource centre.

 Location

 SMJK Chung Hwa Confucian is situated inside the residential area of Jalan Tembaga in Green Lane.
 Its location is in 2,Pesiaran Tembaga.
 It is connected to Jalan Masjid Negeri and the Penang Bridge and the township of Batu Lanchang are situated nearby.

-Achievement
+Achievements

 Anugerah Sekolah Terbaik Sijil Tinggi Persekolahan Malaysia (STPM) 2016.